alexnardini/FLAM3_for_SideFX_Houdini/README.md

 Almost all fractal Flame images on my website and instagram use an average of 64 iterations max, Some use less, and some use a bit more.
 A few exceptions went above 128 and up to 256/512.

-Some Flames need truly an high number of iterations to be resolved correctly but with the GPU implementation in FLAM3H™ for H21 and up this is not an issue anymore as it can run thousands of iterations per point with easy (_assuming the system GPU device is powerful enough_).
+Some Flames need truly an high number of iterations to be resolved correctly but with the GPU implementation in FLAM3H™ for H21 and up you can now run thousands of iterations per point with easy (_assuming the system GPU device is powerful enough_).

 Listed below are presets from Chaotica software that were converted to FLAM3H™.
 They were chosen because some of them are very expensive to solve and because they make use of variations I've already implemented.